usalko/sy/frontend/README.md

 # frontend

-Share yours mood with anyone
+Share your mood with anyone